 Electrification of Frankston Rail Line towards Mornington Peninsula

-Frankston City Council is calling on the Victorian Government to commit to delivering the electrification of the Frankston railway line to Baxter as this would complete the work along the entire line and deliver greater outcomes for Frankston and the entire region.
+Council is calling on the Victorian Government to commit to delivering the electrification of the rail line beyond Frankston and for the project to be delivered as a priority.

 Frankston City Council